Interactive Brokers Trading Service

 - Real-time data not updating (uncommon)

-- Incomplete price and volume data ( Very common and routine.
-In other words normal.)
+- Incomplete price and volume data ( Completely normal and routine.
+Happens all the time.)

 - Confusing and complex symbology which can change from time to time (moderately common)

-In many cases most of these issues are solved by using the Sierra Chart Exchange Data Feed which integrates with Interactive Brokers trading services.
+These issues can be solved by using the Sierra Chart Exchange Data Feed which integrates with Interactive Brokers trading services.

 Automatically Logging Into TWS